-The fair values of NS' diesel fuel derivative instruments at June 30, 2003 and Dec.
+The fair values of NS' diesel fuel derivative instruments at Sept.
+30, 2003, and Dec.
 31, 2002, were determined based upon current fair market values as quoted by third party dealers.
 Fair values of interest rate swaps were determined based upon the present value of expected future cash flows discounted at the appropriate implied spot rate from the spot rate yield curve.
 Fair value adjustments are noncash transactions, and accordingly, are excluded from the

 Consolidated Statement of Cash Flows.
-"Accumulated other comprehensive loss," a component of "Stockholders' equity," included unrealized gains of \$29 million (pretax) at June 30, 2003, and at Dec.
+"Accumulated other comprehensive loss," a component of "Stockholders' equity," included an unrealized pretax gain of \$22 million and an unrealized pretax loss of \$1 million at Sept.
+30, 2003, and an unrealized pretax gain of \$29 million at Dec.
 31, 2002, related to the fair value of derivative fuel hedging transactions that will terminate within twelve months of the respective dates.